aelfrith92/pro-loco-milestone-project-4/README.md

 **Customer's statement**

-As the president of the association Pro-Loco Supersano, I would like a home page, where members and non-members can find information about our activities and initiatives
+Done - As the president of the association Pro-Loco Supersano, I would like a home page, where members and non-members can find information about our activities and initiatives

 **Authentication**

-As a Site User I can register an account, so that I can leave comments and my intention to join events
+Done - As a Site User I can register an account, so that I can leave comments and my intention to join events

 **Pagination and first impression**

-As a Site User I can view a list of events with a short preview, so that I can select one to read about
+Done - As a Site User I can view a list of events with a short preview, so that I can select one to read about

-As a Site User I can view a paginated list of events, so that I can easily select an event to view
+Done - As a Site User I can view a paginated list of events, so that I can easily select an event to view

 **Interactions**

-As a Site User I can click on an event in the home page, so that I can read about details: whereabouts, whenabouts, etc.
+Done - As a Site User I can click on an event in the home page, so that I can read about details: whereabouts, whenabouts, etc.

-As a Site user I can leave comments on single event pages, so that I can interact with other site users
+Done - As a Site user I can leave comments on single event pages, so that I can interact with other site users

-As a Site user I can join / remove participation to single events, so that I can let other users know that I am going to join an event
+Done - As a Site user I can join / remove participation to single events, so that I can let other users know that I am going to join an event

 As a site user I can receive a notification banner at the top when an action was performed/processed successfully, so that I can have certainty of submitted data

 As a Site user I can suggest an event, so that I can feel involved in the local community

 As a site authenticated user I can suggest events and get warnings when I am trying to submit an overlapping event, so that I get more chances to see my suggestion approved

-As a Site user I can join / remove participation to single events, so that I can let other users know that I am going to join an event

 **Admin/staff actions**